dkrolikowski/dkrolikowski.github.io/software.md

 #### Standalone Telluric Model Module

-I created a standalone version of the NEID pipeline's telluric module that is available on my GitHub at [eprv_telluric_correction](https://github.com/dkrolikowski/eprv_telluric_correction).
+I created a standalone version of the NEID pipeline's telluric module that is available on my GitHub at [```eprv_telluric_correction```](https://github.com/dkrolikowski/eprv_telluric_correction).
 This is primarily designed for use with HPF,  which *greatly* benefits because its near infrared bandpass has much more telluric contamination.

 ### Wavelength Calibration

 Wavelength calibration is perhaps the most important step in a pipeline for extreme precision radial velocity instruments.
 Without a precise and stable wavelength calibration, you cannot measure stellar radial velocitites to the precision required for detecting and characterizing exoplanets!

-In version 1.4 of the NEID pipeline, I completely refactored the complex wavelength calibration module to be more maintainable, readable, and most importantly more extensible for future improvement to the constituent wavelenght calibration algorithms.
+In version 1.4 of the NEID pipeline, I completely refactored the complex wavelength calibration module to be more maintainable, readable, and most importantly more extensible for future improvement to the constituent wavelength calibration algorithms.

 In version 1.5 of the NEID pipeline, I leveraged the refactor to add a new wavelength calibration mode that better handles poor calibration data, providing our users with higher quality data even during times when our calibration sources are struggling.